graasp/docs/docs/developer/mobile-app/local-setup.md

 The project needs configuration files for the google services (firebase).

-You should go to https://console.firebase.google.com and create a new project.
+You should go to [the firebase console](https://console.firebase.google.com) and create a new project.

 After that you will need to add iOS and Android sdk to your project (use the little icons on the project page).